How to Find Leads for Your AI Agency: The 2026 Playbook

 LinkedIn's search functionality, even without Sales Navigator, lets you find prospects with surprising precision.
 The advantage over databases: you can see recent activity, mutual connections, and content posts that give you personalization hooks before reaching out.

-• Check their company's LinkedIn page for growth signals (new hires, expansions, announcements)
+- Check their company's LinkedIn page for growth signals (new hires, expansions)

-• Add qualified prospects to your Ciela campaign with a personal note on why they're a strong fit
+- Add qualified prospects to your outreach tool with a personal note on why they're a strong fit

 Method 3: Buying Signal Research (Highest Conversion)

-The highest-converting leads are those who are actively experiencing the problem you solve, right now.
-Buying signals tell you who those people are without them having to raise their hand.
+The highest-converting leads are those actively experiencing the problem you solve, right now.

-• LinkedIn content about operational challenges: When a founder posts about their team being stretched, struggling with manual work, or looking for efficiency solutions — that's a live buying signal.
+- LinkedIn content about operational challenges: when a founder posts about their team being stretched, that's a live buying signal.
 Engage with the post and follow up in DMs.

-• Reddit and community discussions: Ciela AI's Reddit Monitor feature surfaces discussions where people in your target industries are talking about the problems you solve.
-These are warm leads actively seeking solutions.
+- Reddit and community discussions: search subreddits relevant to your target industries manually for people talking about the problems you solve, these are warm leads actively seeking solutions.

-• New leadership hires: When a company hires a new COO, Director of Operations, or similar role, that person is typically reviewing existing processes and open to new solutions.
+- New leadership hires: when a company hires a new COO or Director of Operations, that person is typically reviewing existing processes.
 Target them in their first 60-90 days.

 Method 4: Network Mining (Lowest Cost)

-• Export your LinkedIn connections to a CSV (LinkedIn allows this under Settings → Data privacy)
+- Export your LinkedIn connections to a CSV (Settings → Data privacy)

 Method 5: Intent-Based Prospecting (Advanced)